Yakubovich/tanakh/README.md

 http://yakubovich.github.com/tanakh/

-Currently, the early books all work in Hebrew and English.
-Later books are not loading properly.
 Search is not yet implemented.

 -----------------------------